nerority/AI-Library/README.md

 - This structure does more than just facilitate sophisticated AI assistance across a myriad of tasks—**it opens up an expansive realm of additional functionalities**.
 - JSON/NL Hybrid prompts act as a conduit, simplifying the complexities of information the AI must process.
 The result?
 A tremendous leap in what can be accomplished within a single response.

-As I researched this potential, I recognized the need to create a framework for "prompt complexity" —a way to capture the depth and intricacies of these even more advanced prompts, each with their own unique applications and benefits.
+As I researched this potential, I recognized the need to create a framework for "prompt complexity" - a way to capture the depth and intricacies of these even more advanced prompts, each with their own unique applications and benefits.

 <details>
 <summary>Display Complexity Levels</summary>